-Reason: Prior to the visit, the visitors received external examiner reports from the 2003-04 and 2004-05 academic years, but not from the 2005-06 and 2006-07 academic years.
+Reason: The first four years of this programme are identical to the existing BSc (Hons) Prosthetics and Orthotics programme.
+It is only the fifth year of this programme which differs.
+The programme team confirmed that the existing external examiners arrangements for the BSc (Hons) programme would be adopted for this programme.
+This raised concerns for the visitors as the visitors had only received external examiner reports from the 2003-04 and 2004-05 academic years and not from the 2005-06 and 2006-07 academic years.
 The programme team explained that the external examiner had been on sick leave in 2005-06 and that the outgoing external examiner never submitted a report for 2006-07.
 The absence of external examiners reports for two years had not been flagged up as a concern to the programme team.

-The programme team explained that two new external examiners had been recruited for the current academic year (2007-08) and that they had already been sent examination papers.
+The programme team explained that two new external examiners had been recruited for the current academic year (2007-08) and that they would cover this programme as well in the future.
 However, it was initially unclear whether they had completed the selection process and been formally appointed.

 The visitors followed up comments in the reports from the 2003-04 and 2004-05 years about external examiners not being fully utilised.
-It was explained that they only routinely send exam papers (not coursework) and that they were not asked for feedback on the major changes to the programme.
-External examiners could ask to see coursework and students when they attended exam boards each year.
+It was explained that external examiners were only routinely send exam papers (not coursework) but that they could ask to see coursework and students when they attended exam boards each year.
+They were not asked for feedback on this new programme.

 There appeared to be a lack of ownership over external examiners and they were not being appointed and used in line with the education provider's regulations.
-Their limited involvement called into question the effectiveness of the education providers' peer review system as a tool to successfully manage the programme.
+Their current limited involvement questioned the effectiveness of the education providers' peer review system to successfully manage this new programme.